CompoundJS is the Node.JS MVC framework based on ExpressJS, fully ExpressJS-compatible. It allows you to build well-structured web applications.

 <% }); %>will generate

-helper.
+form_tagThis is "light" version of form_for helper.
 It accepts just two arguments: params and block.
 Block didn't receives any params.

 Use this helper when you have no any resource, but still want to be able to use simple method overriding and csrf protection tokens.